 Which conferences and other events could be worth a visit in 2020?
 We put together a selection of events in the context of open science.

 GenR has selected ten YouTube Climate Change channels to demonstrate different styles of presentation of scientific research on Climate Change to YouTube audiences.
 In a recent interview featured on GenR with the researcher Joachim Allgaier ‘YouTube — Fix Your AI for Climate Change!
 An Invitation to an Open Dialogue’ (Allgaier and Worthington 2019) the recommendation was made to scientists working in fields related to climate change to post videos about their research on YouTube to ensure the voice of science is heard on this significant communications platform.
 To help scientists get to grips with how to engage with YouTube audiences GenR is offering up this varied selection of example climate change science channels.

-The post Open Climate Knowledge: 100% OA for Climate Change 📖 / 🌍 appeared first on Generation R.
+The post Channel Hunt: 10 Ways to Present Climate Change Science on YouTube appeared first on Generation R.

 Ein Interview mit Britta Dreyer zu zehn Jahren DataCite: eine Erfolgsgeschichte rund um den Digital Object Identifier (DOI)